Jonathan2251/lbd/source/funccall.rst

     .cfi_endproc

-From the mips assembly code generated as above, we know it save the first 4 arguments to $a0..$a3 and last 2 arguments to 16($sp) and 20($sp).
+From the mips assembly code generated as above, we see it saves the first 4 arguments to $a0..$a3 and last 2 arguments to 16($sp) and 20($sp).
 :num:`Figure #funccall-f2` is the arguments location for example code ch9_1.cpp.